Micardis HCT Side Effects

 Generic Name: hydrochlorothiazide / telmisartan

-Note: This document contains side effect information about hydrochlorothiazide / telmisartan.
-Some of the dosage forms listed on this page may not apply to the brand name Micardis HCT.
+Note: This page contains side effects data for the generic drug hydrochlorothiazide / telmisartan.
+It is possible that some of the dosage forms included below may not apply to the brand name Micardis HCT.

 For the Consumer